tmaurice54/tns_embedded_training/Exercises_Rust/1_GPIO/ReadME.md

 ## Question 4: Use button with interruption mode [Renode and Real Board]

-Create a code that will turn on the led when we press the button and turn off the led when we release it.
+Write code that will turn on the led when we press the button and turn off the led when we release it.

 To create an interrupt with a button and a led we must create static global variable called G_BUTTON and G_LED as follows: